Five Communication Challenges and Solutions for Healthcare Team Coordination Workflows

 In multiple ways, the EHR fails to make the connections necessary to advance coordination of care: patient information can be difficult to search and retrieve, qualitative information is often absent, and EHR messaging is accessible only when logged into the EHR.
 The professor emphasizes that the EHR was designed as a “clinical data repository,” not a communication tool.

-The need for more efficient communication in healthcare delivery is especially evident in complex clinical workflows for admissions, discharge, and transitions of care (ADT).
+The need for more efficient communication in healthcare delivery is especially evident in complex clinical workflows for hospital admissions, discharge, and transitions of care (ADT).

 Several informatics executives interviewed for the Spyglass report make the point that their current tools and processes aren’t sufficient for coordinating care delivery at these moments.
 For example: